Search for a tool

 What are the variants of the BWT cipher?

-BWT can be used without a key, but in this case, a unique character of the original text and its position are needed, for instance in computer EOF character is used for last one.
+BWT can be used without a key, but in this case, a unique character of the original text and its position are needed, such as EOF character or null placed in last position.

 What is the complexity of the BWT algorithm?

-Several implementations are possible but the best ones are in $ O(n) $ for the duration and $ O(n \log \sigma) $ (or even better) for the memory.
-With $ n $ the input size and $ \sigma $ the size of the alphabet.
+Several implementations are possible but the best ones are in O(n) for the duration and O(n log(σ) (or even better) for the memory.
+With n the input size and σ the size of the alphabet.

 When was BWT invented?